turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 Find your application on your New Relic account, click it and look at the `Overview` page.
 You'll see a layered area graph which will display your application's performance over time.
 Right below the graph, you'll see the five slowest transactions.
 Take some time to click around and familiarize yourself with New Relic and the different types of data you get.

 On my account - and it will most likely be the same for you - the `loan_request#show` controller is by far the slowest one.
 This is a good place to start.
-Click the `Transactions` tab, and then click the `LoanRequestsController#show` bar to get more information about it.
+Click the `Transactions` tab, and then click the `LoanRequestsController#show` bar to see more information about it.
 At the bottom of the page, you can see more in detail what is taking such a long time.
 I see that the template and the template is 70% of the loading time, the `Postgres LoanRequest find` is 24% and the rest are about 1% each.

 If we look in the `show` action in the `loan_requests_controller`, there is nothing there.
-We should probably cache the view and figure out which query is taking 24% of the loading time.
+We should probably cache the view and figure out which queries are taking 24% of the loading time.

 #### Your turn